callstack/linaria/docs/BUNDLERS_INTEGRATION.md

 });
 ```

-To link to the correct filename, you can either use [`HTMLWebpackPlugin`](https://github.com/jantimon/html-webpack-plugin) for a static HTML file or [`assets-webpack-plugin`](https://yarn.pm/assets-webpack-plugin) to save the filename to a JSON file for a server-rendered page.
+Using a hash like this allows for a far future `Expires` header to be used, to improve cache efficiency.
+To link to the correct filename, you can either use [`HTMLWebpackPlugin`](https://github.com/jantimon/html-webpack-plugin) for a static HTML file, or [`assets-webpack-plugin`](https://yarn.pm/assets-webpack-plugin) to save the filename to a JSON file which you can then read in your server-side code.

 Linaria integrates with your CSS pipeline, so you can always perform additional operations on the CSS, for example, using [postcss](https://postcss.org/) plugins such as [clean-css](https://github.com/jakubpawlowicz/clean-css) to further minify your CSS.